scandum/quadsort/README.md

 Performance
 -----------
-Quadsort is faster than quicksort for most data distributions.
+Quadsort is the fastest merge sort written to date.
+It is faster than quicksort for most data distributions.

 Variants
 --------